-Furthermore, another registrant claims that the test for long-term aquatic toxicity to fish is not necessary because the Substance is already classified "H410 Toxic to aquatic life with long lasting effects".
+Furthermore, another registrant claims that the test for long-term aquatic toxicity to fish is not necessary because the Substance is already classified "H400 Very toxic to aquatic life" and "H410 Toxic to aquatic life with long lasting effects".
 That registrant also invokes the principle of animal welfare as a basis to omit testing on vertebrate animals for the present information requirement.